Paper Presentation - Randomized Control Trial: Vocal Combat Technique for Video Game Voice Over Actors

 C. ANDREW LEE, MS, CCC-SLP

-(Changseop) Andrew Lee is a speech pathologist and accomplished vocalist who integrates his musical upbringing into his clinical practice to provide comprehensive care for performers during functional voice rehabilitation.
-In addition to performing himself, he has complemented his Master of Science degree in Medical Speech-Language Pathology from the University of Washington by directing multiple award-winning competitive singing ensembles.
-Andrew further diversified his clinical skillset during his fellowship at the MD Anderson Cancer Center to include alaryngeal voice restoration and swallowing rehabilitation.
-He is currently the speech pathology program coordinator for head and neck cancer, as well as a specialized provider in the performing voice clinic at the University of Washington Medical Center.
+(Changseop) Andrew Lee is a speech pathologist and vocalist who integrates his musical upbringing into his clinical practice to provide comprehensive care for performers during functional voice rehabilitation.
+Andrew complemented his Master of Science degree in Medical Speech-Language Pathology from the University of Washington by performing in and directing multiple award-winning, competitive singing ensembles throughout the years.
+He further diversified his clinical skillset during his fellowship at the MD Anderson Cancer Center to include alaryngeal voice restoration and swallowing rehabilitation.
+In addition to voice teaching, he is a specialized provider at the University of Washington Medical Center performing voice clinic, as well as the speech pathology program coordinator for head and neck cancer.
 Andrew is an active program committee member for the Northwest Voice Conference in Seattle, WA and has a particular professional interest in the biomechanics of the voice and the intersections between the art and science of the singing voice.

 Financial Disclosure: Mr. Lee has no financial relationships to disclose.

-Non-Financial Disclosure: Mr. Lee has no non-financial relationships to disclose.
+Non-Financial Disclosure: Mr. Lee is a member of the conference planning committee.
+He has no other non-financial relationships to disclose.